 Mosquito Island

 This island has impressive and interesting spots for scuba diving and snorkeling.
-It has obtained its name from the swarms of mosquitoes and insects, which make their presence more intensely felt during the evening hours.
+It has obtained its name from swarms of mosquitoes and other insects, which are more pronounced in the evening hours.
 We strongly suggest that you bring along an insect repeller to avoid getting bitten.

 Maya Bay — The beach, the rules & what to expect

-Maya Bay on Phi Phi Leh is one of the most famous bays in the world, made globally iconic by the 2000 film “The Beach” starring Leonardo DiCaprio.
+Maya Bay on Phi Phi Leh is one of the world’s most famous bays, made globally iconic by the 2000 film “The Beach” starring Leonardo DiCaprio.
 Here’s everything you need to know before visiting:

-Maya Bay reopened in January 2022 after a 4-year closure (2018–2022) for environmental restoration following severe coral reef damage from mass tourism, but it closes every year from September 1 to October 30 for ecosystem recovery.
+Maya Bay reopened in January 2022 after a 4-year closure (2018–2022) for environmental restoration following severe coral reef damage caused by mass tourism, but it is closed every year from September 1 to October 30 for ecosystem recovery.

 Current rules (strictly enforced):